-We have a sweep arrangement with Stifel Bank, a wholly-owned subsidiary of the Parent, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our Company into money market deposit accounts at Promontory, of which Stifel Bank retains a portion of the funds as deposits.
-Stifel Bank held \$13.4 billion of our brokerage clients' deposits at December 31, 2017.
+We have a sweep arrangement with SB&T and Stifel Bank, (collectively, "bank subsidiaries"), wholly-owned subsidiaries of the Parent, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our company into money market deposit accounts, of which the bank subsidiaries retain a portion as deposits.
+The bank subsidiaries held \$15.2 billion of our brokerage clients' deposits at December 31, 2018.